Advanced Manufacturing Designer

 Advanced manufacturing processes and adds value to a wide range of raw materials: textiles, wood, telecommunications, metal, plastics and rubber

 In the Geelong region, as in the rest of Australia, Advanced Manufacturing is undergoing a dramatic shift.
-While it remains one of our largest employers offering 10,409 jobs regionally, the winding back of large local manufacturers like Ford and Alcoa, have resulted in an overall declineof 4.6% of jobs in the sector.
-However new technologies, new global markets, and new advanced manufacturing materials bring dynamic new opportunities.
-The $55 million regional Deakin Centre for Advanced Design in Engineering Training (CADET) is a clear indicator of the future of manufacturing in our region: different but healthy!
+New technologies, new global markets, and new advanced manufacturing materials bring dynamic new opportunities.
+The creative and design aspects of Advanced Manufacturing have grown 20% since 2011.
+At Deakin University the $55 million regional Deakin Centre for Advanced Design in Engineering Training (CADET) and the new Manufutures Hub provide clear indicators of the future of manufacturing in our region: different but healthy!

 Designs 21st century solutions to manufacturing requirements.

 New materials - like Carbon Wheels - and old ones given new application - like Cotton On, demonstrate the dynamic career opportunities for the Geelong Region in advanced manufacturing.
 The top performers in our region have gone from zero to hero in the past five years!
 Every advanced manufacturing company has a creative engineer driving!

 At school by